RIM shares drop after minor board shuffle

-TORONTO Shares of Research In Motion fell 2.5 percent on Thursday after the struggling BlackBerry maker named a financier to replace a telecom executive on its board, disappointing investors looking for more sweeping changes.
+TORONTO Shares of Research In Motion RIM.TO fell more than 4 percent on Thursday morning after the struggling Blackberry maker named a financier to replace a telecom executive on its board, disappointing investors looking for more sweeping changes.

-The company, whose share price has tumbled alongside its once-dominant share of the smartphone market, also said it paid its new CEO more than $10 million in the company's last fiscal year and gave him hundreds of thousands of stock options to take the top job in January.
+The company, whose share prices has tumbled alongside its once-dominant share of the smartphone market, also said it had paid its new CEO more than $10 million (6.4 million pounds) last fiscal year and gave him hundreds of thousands of stock options to take the top job in January.

 Kanade said the filing suggested the company was making little progress toward the broad changes investors are seeking.

-RIM has lost favor as the email-centric BlackBerry falls behind in a fast-changing smartphone market now dominated by Apple Inc's iPhone and devices using Google Inc's Android software.
+RIM has lost favour as the email-centric BlackBerry falls behind in a fast-changing smartphone market now dominated by Apple Inc's (AAPL.O) iPhone and devices using Google Inc's (GOOG.O) Android software.

 Dattels, a senior partner at private equity firm TPG Capital LP, previously served as Goldman Sachs' head of investment banking for Asia excluding Japan.

 He replaces Antonio Viana-Baptista, a former Telefonica SA executive who had been a RIM director since September 2009.
-RIM said Viana-Baptista opted out so he could spend more time in his role as CEO of Credit Suisse in Iberia.
+The RIM statement gave no reason for his departure and the company did not immediately response to requests for comment.

-RIM is proposing the re-election of the remainder of its board at an annual meeting on July 10.
-It said it would look to add one or more new board members in the current fiscal year.
+RIM is proposing the reelection of the remainder of its board at an annual meeting on July 10.
+It said it will look to add one or more new board members in the current fiscal year.

-RIM's Nasdaq-listed shares closed 2.5 percent lower at $10.40 on Thursday.
+RIM's Nasdaq-listed shares were down 4.4 percent at $10.20 in morning trading.
 The stock has lost more than 70 percent of its value over the past year.

 COMPENSATION ISSUES